jameswmccarty/SimpDES-cipher/README.md

 This standard uses a 10-bit key, and an 8-bit block size.
 This is an implementation strictly for educational purposes, and should not be used in scenario where security is required.

+A sample bash script to trial keys for a known plaintext attack (KPA) is provided to demonstrate the process.
+The key size is small enough to be able to brute force a solution almost instantly.

 # Background
 For information on the design of Simple DES, I would recommend checking out the below links: